Untitled

 Essential Objectives

-1. Describe the formal elements of the novel, short fiction, poetry, non-fiction, and drama, and what makes a particular literary piece interesting, important, or provocative.
+1. Describe the formal elements of the novel, short fiction, poetry, non-fiction, and drama.

 2. Define literary elements such as theme, character, plot, imagery, setting, point of view, and symbolism.

-3. Explain how writers use these elements to express ideas, emotions, and values of global and/or cultural thought in critical analysis.
+3. Analyze how writers use formal and literary elements to express ideas, emotions, and cultural values.

 4. Identify figurative uses of language such as irony, metaphor, and personification from a wide range of literary works.